IBM/pytorch-large-model-support/README.md

 # How to enable LMS

 The LMS functionality is disabled by default in PyTorch and needs to be enabled before your model creates tensors.
-In most cases, enabling LMS is as simple as calling the enablement API at the start of your program:
+Enabling LMS is as simple as calling the enablement API at the start of your program:

 ```python